-Dissertation and theses defenses may continue to occur virtually through the Fall 2020 semester.
+Dissertation and theses defenses may continue to occur virtually through the Spring 2021 semester.
 Students and dissertation chairs should communicate to make this determination based on the well-being of the committee members and others who would normally attend.
 This worksheet has several suggestions on holding a successful virtual defense.

 I am serving as an Assistant in Instruction this semester as part of my Mentored Teaching Experience.
 Do I need to come to campus?

 Check in with your faculty mentor about the planned modality for the course in which you are assisting.
 We encourage faculty to be creative to support graduate students who choose not to come to campus.

-I am enrolling in a Brown School class this Fall semester, when does my semester start?
+I am enrolling in a Brown School class this semester, when does my semester start?

-Courses begin according to its college’s calendar for the Fall semester.
+Courses begin according to its college’s calendar for the semester.
 You can find the calendar here: https://registrar.wustl.edu/academic-calendars/.

 Health and Wellness